SamuelTownsend/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

-Will contain scripts for processes and signals
+Will contain scripts for processes and signal